MyadaRoshdi/P2/writeup.md

 signs data set:

 * The size of training set is ?

     Training Set:   34799 samples
 * The size of the validation set is ?

    Validation Set: 4410 samples
 * The size of test set is ?

    Test Set:       12630 samples
 * The shape of a traffic sign image is ?

    Image Shape: (32, 32, 3)
 * The number of unique classes/labels in the data set is ?

    43 Classes
 * The percentage of Validation set out of training set is?

    Percentage of Validation Set: 12.672777953389467%

-**Conclusion** As shown above the Validation is around 12.67%, which didn' give a good learning behavior, as will be shown in the next sections, After data preprocessing and Augmentation, this ratio will increase to around 25% which will dramatically affect on both Validation and Testing Accuracies.
+**Conclusion: ** As shown above the Validation is around 12.67%, which didn' give a good learning behavior, as will be shown in the next sections, After data preprocessing and Augmentation, this ratio will increase to around 25% which will dramatically affect on both Validation and Testing Accuracies.

 #### 2.2) Include an exploratory visualization of the dataset.